molla-12/molla-12/README.md

-### Hi there 👋
+### Hi there 👋 I'm experienced software developer

-   🔭 I’m currently working on PL/SQL Laravel developer
+   🔭 I’m currently working as PL/SQL and Laravel developer
    </br>
    👯 I’m looking to collaborate on new project
       </br>